How to build a notification center into your Android app

 Fig. 3: Creating a new notification channel in the Sendbird Dashboard

-For this example, we will be showcasing the in-app channel.
-But as you can see, Sendbird offers a variety of key channel types.
+For this example, we will showcase the in-app channel.
+However, Sendbird offers a variety of key channel types.
 Click [Create].

 Creating an in-app notification template with the Sendbird Business Messaging software